cube-js/cube/docs/content/Caching/Overview.md

 underlying data source, you can use the Playground or [Cube Cloud][link-cube-cloud].

-[Developer Playground][link-dev-playground] can be used to inspect a single query.
+[Developer Playground][ref-dev-playground] can be used to inspect a single query.
 To do that, click the "cache" button after executing the query.
 It will show you the information about the `refreshKey` for the query and whether the query uses any pre-aggregations.
 To inspect multiple queries or list existing